darshana2496/birla_my_home/README.md

-To build project use this command in the root folder >> ionic build Sync and update the android and ios changes with  >> ionic cap sync Create unsigned build from android studio/xcode for debug apk Sign apk using jar signer command, jar sign command : jarsigner -keystore BirlaKey app-release-birla-myhome-v7.aab birla2022 jar sign password : Birla2022
+To build project use this command in the root folder >> ionic build Sync and update the android and ios changes with  >> ionic cap sync Create unsigned build from android studio/xcode for debug apk in android studio --> Build -->Generate Signed --> Android App Bundle Sign apk using jar signer command, cd to D:\deploy paste the new created .aab file
+jar sign command : jarsigner -keystore BirlaKey app-release-birla-myhome-v7.aab birla2022
+jar sign password : Birla2022